Help! My Mirliton is Wilting!

 Permanent Wilt:

 Permanent wilting is caused by disease, pests, or overwatering that blocks the entire flow of water from the roots to the leaves.
 If you wait until morning and the leaves are still severely wilted, you have a serious problem.
 Unfortunately, there is no verified solution to these fungal toxins and insects like vine borers that block the uptake of water.
-August is the month that anthracnose will most likely attack the mirliton because of heat and frequent rains.
+August is the month when anthracnose will most likely attack the mirliton because of heat and frequent rains.
 There is a link below to how to diagnose anthracnose.
 But don’t worry: mirlitons can usually withstand a bout with anthracnose and still produce some fruit in the fall.
 In fact, the vine will acquire increased immunity from anthracnose each time it battles it.

 .A picture containing outdoor, plant, tree, vegetable Description automatically generated

 Figure 3: Permanent Wilt.
-Note how even the leaf stems are drooping
+Note how even the leaf stems are drooping.

 A picture containing tree, outdoor, plant, green Description automatically generated